backdrop-contrib/entityreference_autocomplete/README.txt

                      than this number in the browser, but then the form won't validate on submission, and an error message will appear on the page telling him about this restriction.

+'#default_value':    If references to any entities are provided by default, it
+                     should be as Entity IDs.
+For single values, just pass the ID of the referenced entity.
+For multiple values, an array of Entity IDs is expected.

 ROADMAP